 Tara Brooch, front view.
 National Museum of Ireland.
 (Johnbod/CC BY SA 3.0)

 Finely Detailed Decoration of the Tara Brooch

 The Tara Brooch is often regarded as one of the greatest masterpieces of Celtic metalwork.
 Analysis of this object has shown that it was made of gold, silver, copper, amber, and colored glass.
 The Tara Brooch belongs to a classification of brooches known as ‘pseudo-penannular’ brooches.

-Penannular brooches are one of the most common types of brooches, and may be identified by their broken-circular shapes and highly-decorated terminals.
-Whilst pseudo-penannular brooches look like penannular ones due to their highly-decorated terminals, they are in fact complete circles.
+Penannular brooches are one of the most common types of brooches, and are identified by their broken-circular shapes and highly-decorated terminals.
+While pseudo-penannular brooches look like penannular ones due to their highly-decorated terminals, they are in fact complete circles.

 Both sides of the Tara Brooch, i.e. its front and its back, are decorated in fine detail, though more so on the front than the rear.
 Based on the quality of the materials used to make the Tara Brooch, as well as its craftsmanship, it is believed that this artifact was made for a wealthy patron, probably a male.
 Apart from fastening its owner’s cloak, the brooch is thought to have also served as a sign of wealth and high status.

 - Ancient Signs of Pride and Power: Unravelling the Secrets Behind Irish and Celtic Symbols

 - Boudicca, the Celtic Queen that unleashed fury on the Romans